Skip to main content

 4 mentions Positive Neutral Negative

-The humor in the game is characterized by a dark, ironic tone, with the narrative often mocking players for their perceived failures and lack of agency, reminiscent of a villainous dungeon master reveling in their misfortune.
-This self-aware comedic style adds a layer of absurdity, making the experience both entertaining and frustrating.
+The humor in the game is characterized by a dark, ironic tone, likening the narrative to a chaotic dungeon master who revels in the player's failures while emphasizing a lack of real choice.
+This self-aware, almost villainous approach to storytelling adds a layer of comedic absurdity, making the experience both frustrating and entertaining.

 • “And then, like a rabid toxic dungeon master, it spends the later chapters informing you of how 'everything brought you there' and 'how this was decided from the start' as if railroading was super fun, while – at the same time – laughing manically at you like a 60s cartoon villain for failing to save x or y person as if you actually had any choice in the matter.”